The NIHR Infrastructure and NIHR Schools include centres with a remit to grow future research capacity, which are:

-Round 6 of the Short Placement Award for Research Collaboration (SPARC) is OPEN for applications until 1pm on 16th December 2019.
 The SPARC scheme allows early stage researchers supported by an NIHR Infrastructure or NIHR School to spend time in other parts of the NIHR.
 The scheme is specifically designed to foster collaboration and enhance the researcher's early career and CV.
 The placement is funded by awards of up to £5,000 per individual.

 One of the aims of the NIHR is to increase the number of researchers equipped with the skills to work at the interfaces between academia, the NHS and wider health, public health and social care, and industry.
 In line with this aim we propose to pilot for this round encouraging applicants to use their placement to visit parts of the NIHR that have existing links with industry partners.

 To discover how SPARC has helped past applicants, please visit our case studies page - here.

 Am I eligible for SPARC?

 The NIHR SPARC is open to all NIHR Academy Members who:

 The NIHR Visiting Speaker Award (VSA) offers NIHR Academy Members based in the NIHR Infrastructure or NIHR Schools the opportunity to present their research and network with other parts of the NIHR.